 We have seen sites have performance issues because of the number of connections that streamed content causes when running through the Cloudflare proxy.

-We did recently introduced Cloudflare Stream (now in beta), a video-on-demand platform for developers and content teams building video applications.
-Cloudflare Stream combines video storage, encoding, global delivery, and playing into a unified video streaming solution.
-Learn more here: Cloudflare Stream
+We recently introduced Cloudflare Stream, a video-on-demand platform for developers and content teams building video applications.
+Cloudflare Stream combines video storage, processing, global delivery, and playing into a unified video streaming solution.
+Learn more about Cloudflare Stream.

-For Cloudflare Enterprise customers, we can allow caching/streaming of media as is determined to make sense for that account.
-If you are interested in learning more about the Enterprise plan, you can contact us through this link:
+For Enterprise customers, Cloudflare can allow caching/streaming of media whenever it would be considered appropriate for that account.
+To learn more about the Cloudflare Enterprise plan, contact us.